Garbage

 Should any of these items be disposed of in your garbage, recycling or green waste, you will receive a contamination notice and your container will not be emptied.
 If you get a notice, please remove the banned material.
 At disposal sites, loads that contain banned materials will be assessed a surcharge, plus the potential cost of removal, clean up or remediation.

 The City does not provide large item pick up.
 Residents and businesses can bring their large items, surplus garbage or green waste for a fee to a transfer station.
 Metro Vancouver runs a network of facilities across the region that offers waste disposal and recycling services.
-Contact Metro Vancouver Recycling and Waste Centre (formerly Metro Vancouver Transfer Stations and Landfills) directly for disposal rates, hours and acceptable items.
-View the closest transfer stations to White Rock.
+Contact Metro Vancouver Recycling and Waste Centre directly for disposal rates, hours and acceptable items and view the closest centre to White Rock.

 Coexisting with Wildlife